Microsoft® Office Access® 2019: Intermediate

 - Customize reports to organize the displayed information and produce specific print layouts.

 This course is designed for students wishing to gain intermediate-level skills or individuals whose job responsibilities include constructing relational databases, performing database maintenance, or creating advanced queries and reports.

-To ensure your success, it is recommended you have completed Microsoft® Office Access® 2016: Part 1 or possess equivalent knowledge.
+To ensure your success, it is recommended you have completed Microsoft® Office Access® 2019: Basic or possess equivalent knowledge.
 It is also suggested that you have end-user skills with any current version of Windows, including being able to start programs, switch between programs, locate saved files, close programs, and use a browser to access websites.
 You can obtain this level of skills and knowledge by taking either of the following Logical Operations courses, or any similar courses in general Microsoft Windows skills:

 - Using Microsoft® Windows® 10

 - Microsoft® Windows® 10: Transition from Windows® 7